baaihealth/opi/README.md

 Then you will get a checkpoint folder suffixed with "**chunked**", which you can take as the **pretrained model path** for later evaluation job.

 ### 5. How to access OPI-instruction-tuned Galactica-6.7B model?
-In this repo, we release the OPI-Galactica-6.7B model for the task **Function Keywords Prediction**, which can be accessed from [Google Drive](...) and [HuggingFace](...).
+In this repo, we release the OPI-Galactica-6.7B model which is fine-funed on OPI full dataset, which can be accessed from [Google Drive](...) and [HuggingFace](...).
 Please feel free to contact us for other task-oriented models.

 ## Nine Evaluation tasks